≈ 75 minutes · No intermission

 When not in front of the camera, Crystle is a hip-hop recording artist.
 She is a member of the award-winning group LightningCloud, which won Power 106's "Who's Next?" and Hot 97's "Battle for the Best."
 She has recorded with artists like Cypress Hill and Timbaland and has toured with legends like Kendrick Lamar, ASAP Rocky, and Nicki Minaj.
 Crystle lives in Treaty 6, Alberta, with her husband, son, and three dogs.

-Henry "Cloud" Andrade (Huichol/Wixárika), playing the role of Danny, is an actor known for his work in Yellowstone and Hey Viktor.
-He is also an Amazon #1 bestselling author and illustrator (Indigenous Legends, Extraordinary Natives from A to Z), a multi-award-winning recording artist with LightningCloud, and a former world record holder for "Longest Freestyle Rap."
-Cloud is the co-creator and writer of Bear Grease.
+Henry "Cloud" Andrade (Wixárika) is an actor (Yellowstone, Hey Viktor), an Amazon #1 bestselling author and illustrator (Indigenous Legends, Moosebumpz), a multi-award-winning recording artist (LightningCloud), and a former world record holder for the longest freestyle rap (18 hours, 1 minute, 15 seconds).
+Cloud is also the co-creator, writer, and producer for Bear Grease.

 Teneil Whiskeyjack (Saddle Lake Cree Nation), portraying Marty, is an award-winning actress known for her roles in DreamKeepers, Tribal, and Blackstone.
 Recently, she made her playwright debut with Ayita at the SkirtsAFire Festival.
 Teneil has been nominated for an Esquao Award, and her latest film, Hey Viktor, has just made its debut at the Tribeca Film Festival and TIFF this year.

 Rodney McLeod (Frog Lake Nation) is an actor known for his work in Tin Star and Lost Face.
 He is also a martial arts instructor in Muay Thai and Jiu-Jitsu.
-Rodney makes his theatre debut as the lovable Canuckie in Bear Grease.
+Rodney makes his theatre debut in Bear Grease.

-Melody McArthur (Big Stone Cree Nation) is a multi-award-winning pop-inspired R&B singer, songwriter, and actress from Treaty 8, Alberta.
-McArthur received the 2022 Indigenous Hip Hop Award for R&B Single of the Year, the 2022 Native American Music Award for Best Pop Recording, and the 2022 Indigenous Superstar Awards for Best Pop and Rising Star.
-In September 2021, McArthur's single Unceded hit #1 on the National Indigenous Music Countdown.
-She plays the fiery Frenchie in Bear Grease.
+Melody McArthur (Big Stone Cree Nation) is a multi-award winning pop-inspired R&B singer, songwriter, and actress from Treaty 8, Alberta.
+McArthur received the 2022 Indigenous Hip Hop Award for R&B Single of the Year, 2022 Native American Music Award for Best Pop Recording, and the 2022 Indigenous Superstar Awards for Best Pop and Rising Star.
+Recently McArthur hit #1 on the National Indigenous Music Countdown for her single Fires All Over Town, and has charted over 10 singles on the national syndicated countdown program since 2014.

 Artson (Tarahumara/Rarámuri) is a Hip Hop Recording Artist and a member of the Style Elements Crew and the legendary Rock Steady Crew from El Paso, Texas.
 He is a 2017-2019 Native American Music Award Winner and the 2021 Indigenous Hip Hop Awards Winner for Best Music Video.
 Artson makes his theatrical debut as the cloud-walking Arty McFly in Bear Grease.